 BFP: What do you do?

-MF: I work for the (GAIN) in the Office of Investment and Partnership.
+MF: I work for the Global Alliance for Improved Nutrition (GAIN) in the Office of Investment and Partnership.
 GAIN was established in 2002 at a special session of the UN General Assembly on Children to address global malnutrition.
 Recently granted special status as an international organization, GAIN supports public-private partnerships to increase access to the missing nutrients in diets necessary for people, communities and economies to be stronger and healthier.
 GAIN invests in and works alongside more than 600 companies across 36 large-scale collaborations in more than 30 countries, already reaching more than 530 million people with nutritionally enhanced food products with the goal of reaching more than 1 billion people.

 My primary responsibility is to help drive public–private partnerships to achieve sustainable impact in reducing undernutrition.
 I help to align donor priorities with the core business interests of national and multinational companies to extend the reach and impact of development programs.